ENLIVEN Safety Data

 People depicted are not actual patients or HCPs.

-Please see full Indication and Important Safety Information below, including Boxed Warning, and Medication Guide
+Please see Full Indication and Important Safety Information below, including Boxed WARNING, and Medication Guide

 Adverse reactions led to dose reductions or interruptions in 38% of patients; 13% discontinued treatment1